verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/font-attr.md

 Common name of the font.
 The font name may contain subfamily, in which case the `subFamilyName` will not appear.
-If this item does not exist or is empty, the application can fall back to using its default font name.
+If this property does not exist or is empty, the application can fall back to using its default font name.

 </div>